raheemadamboev/dsr-junior-developer-task/README.md

 2. Followed all best practices in the project.
 3. Applied Clean Architecture architectural pattern which includes MVVM.
 Clean Architecture includes additional design patterns such as Repository, UseCase, Mapper (DTO-Model), Dependency Injection, and so on.
 4. Pagination pattern is achieved via Jetpack Paging 3.1 library as it is Android best practice.
 I made it first load 24 items and then lazily load 8 by 8 when scrolled to bottom or top.
 Also, there is Header and Footer that shows progress bar when loading.
 When items reach 8 * 6 = 48, it starts destroying oldest items as they occupy unnecessary space in Android RAM (best practise).
-5. SOLID design pattern is followed.
+5. SOLID design principles is followed.

 # Screenrecordings: